thejoshwolfe/yauzl/README.md

 This library provides the `crc32` field of `Entry` objects read from the Central Directory.
 However, this field is not used for anything in this library.

-### No Date/Time Conversion

-The `lastModFileTime` and `lastModFileDate` fields of `Entry` objects probably need to be interpreted according to the zip file spec to make them useful.
-This library provides no support for this.

 ### versionNeededToExtract Is Ignored

 The field `versionNeededToExtract` is ignored,